kennethbquizon-hub/A-Star/README.md

 # A-Star
 Project developed in CS440 at Rutgers, Intro to AI.
 Pathfinding using heuristic searches in a 2D grid either using 1x1 diagonals or more optimal diagonals.
+Either generates a grid or can be run with a chosen grid.